tbensky/npct/README.md

 ## Next: Make another contact tracer for someone else

-Next, make a contact tracer for someone you know, and tell them to make one for someone they know.
+Next, make this contact tracer project for someone you know, and tell them to make one for someone they know. :smiley: